plokhotnyuk/jsoniter-scala/README.md

 and GraalVM CE/EE 22.1 for Java 11/17.

-[**Latest results of benchmarks on browsers**](https://plokhotnyuk.github.io/jsoniter-scala/index-scalajs.html) that compares the same libraries on the same environment by the same code which is compiled by Scala.js 1.9.0 to ES 2015 with GCC v20220202 optimizations applied.
+[**Latest results of benchmarks on browsers**](https://plokhotnyuk.github.io/jsoniter-scala/index-scalajs.html) that compares the libraries which supports Scala.js on the same environment compiled by Scala.js 1.10.0 to ES 2015 with GCC v20220202 optimizations applied.

 ## Contents